bakkeby/dawn/README.md

 If you are looking for dwm then you may want to check out [dwm-flexipatch](https://github.com/bakkeby/dwm-flexipatch/) instead.
 Or just build your own [from scratch](https://dwm.suckless.org/).

+Discontinued in favour of [dusk](https://github.com/bakkeby/dusk).
+This repository is now archived.

 ---

 ![https://raw.githubusercontent.com/wiki/bakkeby/dwm-vanitygaps/dawn_scr01.png](https://raw.githubusercontent.com/wiki/bakkeby/dwm-vanitygaps/dawn_scr01.png)